 What is medical genetics?

-Medical genetics is a relatively new branch of medicine, having emerged from its parent discipline, human anatomy, in the late 19th century.
+Truth be told, medical genetics is a relatively new branch of medicine, which seems to have only a handful of reputed Biomanufacturing Companies that appear to be making breakthroughs.
+This medical field seems to have emerged from its parent discipline, human anatomy, in the late 19th century.
 It was not until around 1948 that the term medical genetics first appeared in print.
 Before then it had been called human heredity.

 What are some of the most common hereditary disorders?